munificent/craftinginterpreters/book/inheritance.md

 When we access a method, we also need to bind `this` to the object the method is accessed from.
 In an expression like `doughnut.cook`, the object is whatever we get from evaluating `doughnut`.
-In a super expression like `super.cook`, the current object is implicitly the *same* current object that we're using.
+In a `super` expression like `super.cook`, the current object is implicitly the *same* current object that we're using.
 In other words, `this`.
 Even though we are looking up the *method* on the superclass, the *instance* is still `this`.

-Unfortunately, inside the super expression, we don't have a convenient node for the resolver to hang the number of hops to `this` on.
+Unfortunately, inside the `super` expression, we don't have a convenient node for the resolver to hang the number of hops to `this` on.
 Fortunately, we do control the layout of the environment chains.
-The environment where "this" is bound is always right inside the environment where we store "super":
+The environment where "this" is bound is always right inside the environment where we store "super".

 ^code super-find-this (2 before, 1 after)